 - If the smell is the result of corroded anode rode in water heater, you must remove or replace it.
 Note that removing the anode may reduce the lifespan of your water heater tank since the anode protects the tank from corrosion.
 If you replace it, make sure to regularly check it to prevent further recurrences of smelly hot water.

 - If there is sulfur bacteria accumulation in the water heater, you need to disinfect and thoroughly flush the heater.
 To disinfect the heater, turn off its water, power, and gas supply, pour a gallon of bleach into it through its hot water outlet, and reconnect the hot water line.
 Then, run all the hot water faucets at your house until you smell bleach.
 When you can smell it, turn off the faucets and let the bleach stay inside the system for at least a day.
 In the last step, turn on all the hot water faucets again and leave them on until you can no longer smell bleach.

 - If there is a sulfur bacteria accumulation in the water well, you need to thoroughly disinfect the well by shock chlorination.
-Head to the shock chlorination guide prepared by the University of Georgia to learn more about it.
+Also consider purchasing a sulfur water filter for well water to to filter the water after the shock chlorination process.

 - If the water well is contaminated by hydrogen sulfide, you should contact professional well contractors.
 They’ll assess if there’s any damage in your well casing and offer you solutions.
 If there’s no damage, the root is probably the groundwater source, and you need a whole house filtration system with a reverse osmosis membrane and an ultraviolet filter.